406-mot-acceptable/FinanceApp/README.md

   - process and manage data for budget analysis
 - Features:
   - scan "retail-slips" for transactions
-  - web-hooks to bank acoounts
+  - web-hooks to bank accounts
   - running total of investments and balances

 ---